Expat financial advisor in Botswana – that will be the topic of today’s article.

-Botswana prides itself on being one of the most economically, politically and socially stable countries in Africa thanks to its long-lived multi-party democracy, which allows multiple parties to participate in national elections and become part of government, alone or in coalition. and through its position on human rights and anti-corruption.
+Botswana prides itself on being one of the most economically, politically, and socially stable countries in Africa thanks to its long-lived multi-party democracy, which allows multiple parties to participate in national elections and become part of the government, alone or in coalition. and through its position on human rights and anti-corruption.

 Botswana has a subtropical climate with average temperatures ranging from 28 ° C to 21 ° C. It is rainy season from December to March, and there can be dust storms in August that can affect visibility.

 - Botswana can be an incredibly affordable place to live, especially if expats are good at managing their finances.
 Gaborone is ranked low on Mercer’s Cost of Living Index and is more affordable than most of the other 200 cities listed.
 Its favorable exchange rate also attracts people from the US, UK and Europe.